Top 12 secure file-sharing tools for accountants

 Built-in e-signatures Upload speeds can be slow with bigger files

-Custom-branded client portal Minimum number of users means solopreneurs will have to look elsewhere
+Custom-branded client portal for secure file sharing Minimum number of users means solopreneurs will have to look elsewhere

 Document workflow automation